webis-de/targer/documentation/installation-guide.md

     - With Nginx web server and WSGI, you can use the included `uwsgi.ini` to load it in the environment.

+_Note: Argument search will only work if the configured Elasticsearch holds the configured arguments index, i.e. [indexed previously](#setup-elasticsearch-indexing)._

 ### Setup Elasticsearch indexing

 1. Install and run [Elasticsearch](https://www.elastic.co/elasticsearch/)